nanvel/blog/2017/11/trading.md

 With options, potential loses and profits are not symmetrical.
 Loses are limited and profits are unlimited.

+Option buyers, as a group, lose money over time, despite occasional lucky trades.
+Option writers, as a group, make steady money despite occasional loses.

+There are two main types of option writers.
+Covered writers buy a stock and write options against it.
+Naked writers write calls and puts on stocks they don't own.

 ## Market mechanics

 What truly moves the price is AGGRESSION.